wesl-ee/BBDiary/README.md

 system.
 A lot of these options are important in creating a working install, so do not forget this step!

-Next, host the repository folder using your favorite webserver (Apache, nginx, lighttpd, etc.) and ensure that the page displays properly
+Next, host `BBDiary.php` using your favorite webserver (Apache, nginx, lighttpd, etc.).

 ### Clean URLs